ThijsvanB/SteeringWheel/README.md

 -It must detect how far the wheel is rotated and send this data to the computer.
 -The structure must stand on its own and be sturdy.
 -No wires must get stuck while rotating the wheel.
+-It must not destroy any components or the computer it is connected to, e.g. by frying them

 ## Project requirements
 Other requirements: